whathappenedman/test/docs/professional/rbi.md

-also test this first doing linux(latpop) to linux (pi) then do one side linux virt then try windows on bare then virt try other x servers on windows
+also test this first doing linux(latpop) to linux (pi) then do one side linux virt then try windows on bare then virt try other x servers on windows (xming)

-tbf vnc will probably be good enough then try kasm web for refrence and rustdesk
+tbf vnc will probably be good enough then try kasm web for refrence and rustdesk (instant audiuo, good video) also there is quacamole

 # Existing options